lovechants/Aliyah/README.md

 - `simpleNet.py` - A simple nerual network training on MNIST data, active visualizations and metric logging
 - `example_vae.py` - An example autoencoder adapted from PyTorch, showing custom metrics and active visualizations as well as custom prediction panel
-- `error_test.py` - Will show how the error log & are recorded in the TUI
+- `error_test.py` - Will show how the error log & errors are recorded in the TUI

 There are a variety of other scripts there for testing features feel free to look at them if using another framework outside of PyTorch
 ###### Visualization hooks differ from framework to framework so as more get implemented better examples for each supported framework will be added